 The Structure of the Self Reflection Essay: Creating an Outline

 You may now think that you know everything you need to start writing your paper.
 Hold your horses though, because there are a lot of things we have yet to consider.
 The first one is the reflective essay structure.
-As with most academic papers, your reflection essay should include an introduction, the main body, and a conclusion paragraph.
+As with most academic papers from an Academic Recommendation Letter Example to a biology report, your reflection essay should include an introduction, the main body, and a conclusion paragraph.
 Below you can see what an outline for the essay paper will look like, following such a format.

 An image showing a reflective essay outline